 - 2 tablespoons freshly squeezed lemon juice

-- 1/2 teaspoon kosher salt
+- ½ teaspoon kosher salt

 - 1 tablespoon honey

-- 1/4 teaspoon black pepper
+- ¼ teaspoon black pepper

+- If you don't have dried cranberries, use raisins.
+If you don't have or like celery, use Granny Smith apple.
 If you don't have natural sour cream on hand, you can use store-bought Ranch dressing.

+- To make ahead: store salad and dressing separate.
+It will last up to 4 days in the fridge.
 If you have leftovers: store in a bowl, covered with saran wrap, up to 2 days in the fridge.

 - I used turkey bacon because it's lower in fat than regular bacon.
 Chopping it before cooking saves on time.
 You can use regular bacon, if desired.